6 Ways To Tell If An Essential Oil Is Fake

 When we think of the wordcounterfeit, the first thing that comes to mind is money.
 The word seems intrinsically linked to the image of fake dollar bills.
 But essential oils can be counterfeit, too!
-Some companies take shortcuts to fill their bottles, skimp on packaging and do what they can to get the most money for the least amount of effort.
-These are practices that we abhor, so we’re here to tell you how you can spot the fakes.
+At Edens Garden, we only stock the highest-quality essential oils so you can be sure you’re getting the very best.
+To help you understand the EG difference, here are our top tips for spotting the fakes.

 Carrier Oil Is An Undisclosed Ingredient

 Sure, some companies offer pre diluted essential oils to make them more affordable for consumers.
 In our case, we offer prediluted Roll-Ons so you can conveniently apply your Roll-On topically.
 But, the fact is that you know this when purchasing your oil.
 An untrustworthy company will sell you an oil that’s been cut with carrier oil and not tell you.
 One way to identify this is if, say, an oil like Rose, Jasmine or other generally expensive oils seem erroneously cheap.
 In which case, you should ask the company if the oil contains a carrier oil in hopes that they’re honest with you.